Ponik90/weather/README.md

 ## 🗒 About

-This is a simple app made for knowing total passed out time from your birthdate until now in the form of Years, Months and Days.
-You can also get upcoming or remaining time duration for your next birthday in the form of Months and Days.
+This is a simple app made for knowing Weather of other city.
+"Weather App" is a feature-rich weather application built using Flutter, incorporating key concepts such as API calling, Shared Preferences, and network connectivity.
+The app offers a comprehensive set of functionalities designed to provide users with accurate and timely weather information for cities, states, and countries.

 ## ⚙️ Features
 Main features are as follows:

-Passed Time duration until now from birthdate
-Upcoming birthday time calculation
+Known differnt city weather.
+Theme change.
+Add to Like city Weather.

 ## 📲 Screenshots